 Graphen then uses its Ardi AI platform which mimics full function of human brain to store these mutation data and visualize them.

-In the visualization, each node represents a set of viruses possessing exactly the same genome sequence.
-The line between two nodes represents the direction of evolution.
-The size of the node represent the number of virus belong to this virus set.
-The color of the node shows the different clusters defined in the following finding.
+In the visualization, each red node represents a virus.
+Each green node represents a set of viruses possessing exactly the same genome sequence.
+A line between two green nodes represents the direction of evolution.
+A line between red and green nodes represents which set the virus belongs to.
 Users can click on a node to see its related info.
+For instance, exact gene mutation information is represented by a green node.
+A virus' information including location, gender, age, etc can be seen by clicking a red node.
 Users can zoom in and zoom out the graph and search based on the region.

 Acknowledgement: We appreciate GISAID for hosting the EpiCoV database and the worldwide labs who shared their sequenced virus info that made this research possible.

 We can make several observations from the graph based on these criteria:

 Here is an example of analysis:

 First, we can look at the whole evolution pathway graph as of March 10.